deepcharles/tutorial-setup/README.md

 Make any change you want, then commit and push them on your branch.

-[To create a pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork), return the original repository page (https://github.com/deepcharles/tutorial-setup) and above the list of files, click **Pull request**.
+[To create a pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork), return the original repository page (https://github.com/deepcharles/tutorial-setup) and above the list of files, click on **Pull request**.

 ![](https://docs.github.com/assets/images/help/pull_requests/pull-request-start-review-button.png)